randa-mu/ssv-dkg/sidecar/README.md

 ## steps
 - sign public key and upload to repo
+- generate an encrypted key for your SSV node
-- start your SSV node (or stub)
+- start your SSV node
-- start your sidecar
+- start your sidecar with a link with the encrypted key JSON file for the SSV node

 ## example commands
 - generate a BLS12-381 keypair